Williamzcy0929/PaperEval/Crawler/README.md

 - It collects all forum links.
 - For each paper, it scrapes key metadata and, if a PDF is found, downloads and parses it using PyMuPDF.
 - Extracted emails go to `paper_info["pdf_emails"]`, along with `"full_email"` for the first, second, and last authors.
+- If the script encounters an error or is terminated unexpectedly, re-running it will pick up from the last processed paper (i.e., it supports checkpoint/resume out of the box).

 ### ICLR 2024 Example